olivierpierre/discord-office-hours-queue-bot/README.md

 - `!viewq` to print the entire queue
 - `!notify` when the queue is empty, to have the bot privately message the instructor/TA once someone joins the queue
+- `!notify-always` works similarly to `!notify`, but does not need to be relaunched each time a signal is sent, i.e. it will always signal the instructor/TA when someone joins an empty queue
 - `!clearq-yes-I-am-sure` to clear the queue

 You need to setup a role named `TA` in your discord server and give it to the